It's been a while since we mentioned them, and now your brain is in a total "exponent" zone. It's okay. We're here for you.

 Like aliens, polynomials come in many shapes, sizes, and extradimensional configurations.
 Just our theory.
 Anyway, the diversity of polynomials is the reason you're dissecting them.
 It's important to realize exactly what kind of polynomial you have in your hands.
 To continue with the alien analogy, there's a big difference between E.T. and that baddie from Cloverfield.
 It's good to know which type you're dealing with before making arrangements to meet them in the middle of the woods for a picnic.

 We determine what kind of polynomial we have by looking at its parts, or terms.
 Terms like 2x tend to look relatively simple, though they also have their own parts with fancy shmancy names like coefficient (the number attached to the term by multiplication) and variable (a letter representing an unknown value).
+All the coefficients and constants in a polynomial need to be real numbers.
 Terms also have exponents—always.

 If a term appears not to have an exponent, that means its exponent is 1.
 It's still there, but you can't see it.
 Like one of those stars in the night sky that disappear when you try to look at it directly.
 Come on, star.
 Work with us here.